MiWeiss/Project-Tips/README.md

 #### :+1: :+1: :+1: Code compiles without errors
 If your code does not compile, your TA cannot run it and won't be able to give you any points for any of the cool stuff you implemented.
-For this, its important that you do not use use any external libraries (which your TA won't bother installing).
+For this, it is important that you do not use any external libraries (which your TA won't bother installing).

 #### :+1: :+1: :+1: Happy path functionality
 Make sure at least one minimal happy path works and is described in your Readme. [-> minimal first principle](./mini_sections/minimal_first.md)